Mario Party DS: Critical response

-The game's single-player focus and absence of an online multiplayer mode were widely panned by critics, especially due to the inclusion of an online mode in Mario Kart DS despite the game being released two years earlier.
-However, the local multiplayer aspect was generally complimented.
-Mario Party DSs artificial intelligence was also poorly received, particularly due to its poor cooperation and reactivity with human players, as well as the competence of characters controlled by AI varying widely depending on difficulty level.
+The game's single-player focus and absence of an online multiplayer mode were widely panned by critics, especially due to the inclusion of an online mode in Mario Kart DS (2005), which had been released two years earlier.
+However, Mario Party DSs local multiplayer aspect was generally complimented.
+The game's artificial intelligence was also poorly received, particularly due to its poor cooperation and reactivity with human players, as well as the competence of characters controlled by AI varying widely depending on difficulty level.
 IGNs Patrick Kolan also expressed criticism toward a perceived lack of game boards, while GameSpys Bryan Stratton spoke of a lack of both game boards and playable characters.

 The presentation of Mario Party DS was also a frequent topic of discussion.
 Eurogamers Ellie Gibson referred to the game's graphical style as big and bold, while Nick Tan of GameRevolution described the graphics and music as "appropriate and whimsically imagined".
 GameSpots Frank Provo stated that the presentation "reflects the cheerful attitude you'd normally expect a game starring Mario to have".
-Provo also praised references to previous Mario games, such as one minigame featuring a music box that plays a rendition of Super Mario Bros.s World 1-1 theme.
+Provo also praised references to previous Mario games, such as one minigame featuring a music box that plays a rendition of the ground theme that plays in World 1-1 of Super Mario Bros.
+(1985).

 The win condition usually involving only Stars elicited criticism from reviewers, with Eurogamers Ellie Gibson referring to the system as "flawed and unfair".
 Bryan Vore of Game Informer expressed dismay due to luck remaining "a key gameplay mechanic" that could determine the outcome of a game, even during the last turn, while Michael Cole of Nintendo World Report noted that some minigames were "pure chance".